 Section 1.
 Votes of the Membership.
 All votes and elections will be conducted in a manner likely to encourage widespread participation by the membership of the Corporation at large.
-At present (2011), this involves notifying the membership of an election by e-mail and then collecting votes electronically, after passage of a suitable interval (a minimum of two weeks).
+At present (2020), this involves notifying the membership of an election by e-mail and then collecting votes electronically, after passage of a suitable interval (a minimum of two weeks).

-All voting shall be conducted by the Secretary consistent with principles and procedures described in these By-Laws and under the direction and supervision of the Council.
+All voting shall be conducted by the Executive Officer consistent with principles and procedures described in these By-Laws and under the direction and supervision of the Council.

 A quorum for all voting shall be 100 votes.